 The final dataset acquired by the GeoplanTeam consisted of a coverage of around 110 ha through nearly 5000 orthophotos with ground sampling distances (GSDs) ranging from 2.5 cm/px to 4 cm/px.
 These were distributed as follows:

 These orthophotos were then further post processed and used to delineate the precise type and size of areas, as well as that of pavements, stone walls and paths.
 The official measurements of the vineyard area were then validated against the measurements conducted by the GeoplanTeam.
 Thus, with the combined diligence of the GeoplanTeam and the advanced technology of the WingtraOne, the stakeholders involved in the the RGZ TLTA merger were satisfied without compromising sustainable wine production or ecological protection efforts.

 VTOL WingtraOne – an expert in challenging environments

 The challenges of surveying in tough environments is not new to the WingtraOne.
-Indeed, some of its projects in the past have involved the WingtraOne in environments as difficult and diverse as the vast, windy Namib desert, where the drone was used for conducting volumetric measurements on Africa’s largest Uranium mine, while another project involved mapping of an 800 ha large area for the construction of wind fields in the cold, mountainous region of the Swiss alps.
+Indeed, some of its projects in the past have involved the WingtraOne in environments as difficult and diverse as the vast, windy Namib desert, where the drone was used for conducting volumetric measurements on Africa’s largest Uranium mine, while another project involved mapping of an 800 ha large area for the construction of wind fields in the cold, mountainous region of the Swiss Alps.

-In all these different cases, drone use has been able to greatly reduce the risk of workers by dramatically shortening the time required on the field.
+In all these different cases, drone use has been able to greatly reduce the risk to workers by dramatically shortening the time required on the field.
 The growing range of applications, thus, is not only helping to increase work efficiency but also saving lives of people and animals.

 About the author | Adyasha Dash